dboddie-canonical-work/disgorged-docs/snapcraft-and-extended-security-maintenance.rst

    </h3>

-In addition to running *snapcraft* locally, or inside a CI system, snaps can also be built using `remote build on Launchpad <remote-build.md>`__ and our `Snapcraft Build Service <https://snapcraft.io/build>`__.
+In addition to running *snapcraft* locally, or inside a CI system, snaps can also be built using :ref:`remote build on Launchpad <remote-build>` and our `Snapcraft Build Service <https://snapcraft.io/build>`__.
 Both of these services will continue working as before.

 Launchpad will continue to build for the ESM base without restrictions.
 It will use the Snapcraft 4.x track for these builds.
 Similarly, the remote build feature will continue working as before.